revbayes/revbayes.github.io/tutorials/biogeo/biogeo_simple.md

 redirect: false
 ---

-{% section Getting Set Up | setup %}
+{% section Introduction | intro %}

-This first exercise will not require you to use any data.
-However, it may still be useful to work within a single directory.

-> Create a new directory on your computer called `RB_biogeo_tutorial` or navigate to an existing directory.
->
->
-{:.instruction}
+In the {% page_ref biogeo/biogeo_intro %} tutorial, we went through the exercise of setting up the instantaneous rate matrix and cladogenetic transition probabilities for a simple DEC model.
+In this tutorial, we will complete a biogeographic analysis using an empirical dataset: the Hawaiian silverswords.

-{% section Simple DEC analysis | bg_simple %}
+{% section A Simple DEC Analysis | bg_simple %}

 The following series of tutorials will estimate the ancestral ranges of the silversword alliance (Tribe *Madiinae*), a young and